dinneo/polarr_ios_android_support/README.md

 # ios_android_support
 Welcome to Polarr Support for iOS and Android!
+(Please note that this section is only for iOS and Android apps, for other platforms, please return to https://github.com/Polarrco/.)

 Here you can post any questions, bugs and feedback regarding Polarr.
 Some of the issues will be marked as cash_bounty by Polarr and we provide a cash reward for any user who can reliably reproduce the issue.

-Please note that this section is only for iOS and Android apps, for other platforms, please return to https://github.com/Polarrco/.

-Our team speaks Chinese and English, and if you file an issue with any other language, we appreciate if you can translate into English first.

 BEFORE POSTING AN ISSUE, PLEASE CONSULT THE "HELP" WIKI at {insert link here} to see if your question has already been answered.
 You can also browse current "closed issues" and "open issues" to see if your problem has been addressed.
 Closed issues have already been resolved.
 Open issues are ongoing discussions.